fpastorm/LSTM-Haptic-Fusion/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/P8xuYelStcA/0.jpg)](https://youtu.be/P8xuYelStcA)

 ## Training the LSTM Networks
-To train the Neural Networks, download the dataset and change the to your current path in
+To train the Neural Networks, download the dataset and change the "FUSION2020_FOLDER_PATH" to your path.
+Execute all cells in order to get the following information:

+* **In-bag Objects**

 ## Cite this work

  Francisco Pastor, Jorge Garcıa-Gonzalez, Juan M. Gandarias, Daniel Medina, Alfonso J. Garcıa-Cerezo, Jesus M. Gomez-de-Gabriel, "Bayesian  and  Neural  Inference  on  LSTM-based  Object  Recognitionfrom  Tactile  and  Kinesthetic  Information"